dbs700/dbs700.github.io/content/post/2022-12-02-current-state-of-large-language-models-and-their-limitations/index.md

 excerpt: Large language model is a machine learning model that is trained on a large amount of text data to generate human-like text.
 These models are typically used for natural language processing tasks, such as language translation, text summarization, and dialogue generation
 ---

 Large language model is a machine learning model that is trained on a large amount of text data to generate human-like text.
-These models are typically used for natural language processing tasks, such as language translation, text summarization, and dialogue generation.
+These models are typically used for natural language processing tasks, such as language translation, text summarization, and conversational AI/chatbots.

 Why we need it?
 First of all, because they can capture the complex and nuanced patterns and structures of natural language, allowing them to generate more accurate and human-like text than smaller models.
 They can also handle a wider range of languages, domains, and tasks, making them more versatile and adaptable to different scenarios.
 Additionally, large language models can learn from a large amount of data, allowing them to improve their performance and accuracy over time.